Uber, Santander partnership on car loans is over

 The deal received widespread press attention at the time, and Uber said it hoped to finance 100,000 drivers.

-Uber partnered with multiple lenders including Santander Consumer USA Holdings Inc (SC.N) and Exeter Finance, which is owned by private equity firm Blackstone Group LP (BX.N).
+Uber partnered with multiple lenders including Santander Consumer USA Holdings Inc and Exeter Finance, which is owned by private equity firm Blackstone Group LP.

 It could not be determined why Uber’s deal with Santander ended.